danth/stylix/docs/src/commit_convention.md

 Most commits to `master` will also include a pull request number in brackets after the summary.
 GitHub adds this automatically when creating a squash merge.

+> [!NOTE]
+> It discouraged to force push in medium to large pull requests because it
+> forces reviewers to re-review the entire pr.